Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 - Test my knowledge in Champions League with the quiz.
 - Be able to see the rules and start the quiz button.
-- See the timmer on each question.
+- See the timer on each question.
 - See if i answer correctly or wrong after I chose an answer.
 - Be able to quit the game after the questions or in the middle of the quiz.
 - See my result after all the questions.